NATS Northwestern Region

 Lyric soprano Angelina Van Dyke has released two recordings in sacred classical and operatic music with accompanist and baritone Eric Hominick.
 With an MA in Vocal Pedagogy from the Voice Study Centre at the University of Wales, she trains singers and pianists at her own Angel Music Studios, serves as NATS Vancouver Chapter's secretary, and manages performing engagements with a classical ensemble called Augmented Five.
 She is also an applied linguist, having taught English for Academic Purposes to foreign students at Simon Fraser University and published research in the areas of oral interlanguage pragmatics (appropriate language use in context for second language learners), education, and teacher cognition. www.angelmusicstudios.com

-Canadian Musical theatre Repertoire Bites
+Canadian Musical Theatre Repertoire Bites

-Saturday 16:00-16:45
+Saturday 16:30-17:15

 Anne of Green Gables?
 For sure, that's Canadian.
 But we have so much more than that!
 Repertoire exploration session for a quick overview of some well known (and less known!)
 Canadian musical theatre repertoire and composers.